 To avoid getting in trouble in any case, make sure you check your company’s terms and conditions in their contract.

-4. Can an Employer Clock you Out Without your Knowledge?
+Can an Employer Clock You Out Without Your Knowledge?

-In accordance with the laws, it is mandatory for the employer to keep a record of the employee’s documents which also includes a detailed list of their working hours, each day and every week and this can be done by using any time-keeping method that they prefer but they should keep the record intact at any time.
+In accordance with the laws, the employer must keep a record of the employee’s documents.
+It also includes a detailed list of their working hours, each day and every week.
+This can be done by using any time-keeping method that they prefer but they should keep the record intact at any time.

 There are some cases like if you forget to clock in/out when coming into work or leaving, if you forget to clock in/out for a long break (more than 30 minutes), or if you double punch by chance in such cases the employer can change your hours.